Supporting young people with climate resilience

 Insight into climate distress and its impact on young people

-A working understanding of neurobiology and why this is relevant to supporting climate distress
+A working understanding of evolved neurobiology and the core domains of climate resilience

 Guidance on building empathy, encouraging action, fostering participation, and making informed choices